liapia99/Poet-Lens/README.md

 raspistill -o testshot.jpg
 ```

 3. Insert your SD card with a fresh install of any Raspberry Pi OS onto the Pi.
+We did Legacy for 32-bit.
 You can follow steps here to do that: https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2.

 4. Connect your Pi to a monitor via mini HDMI.